tracim/tracim/doc/setting.md

 ## Other parameters  ##

-There are other parameters which may be of some interest for you.
+There are other parameters which may be of interest to you.
 For example, you can:

 * include a JS tracker like Piwik or Google Analytics,
 * define your own notification email subject